 Max. group size30

 LanguageThis session can be adapted for different levels of English (Beginner to advanced)

 Regular special events

 See our ‘What’s On’ guide for a packed programme of activities run in partnership with local artists, craftspeople and special interest groups.
-Visit our What’s On page for more information
+For more information visit our What’s On page.

 If you have a special interest or passion, why not get involved?
 We have lots of volunteering opportunities available for adults.
-Please get in touch or visit our Volunteering page for more details.
-We would be delighted to hear from you.
+Please visit our Volunteering page for more details.

 Health and Wellbeing

-For opportunities to join Beaney-based groups for people affected by issues such as dementia, social isolation and sight loss visit our Health and Wellbeing page here
+For opportunities to join Beaney-based groups for people affected by issues such as dementia, social isolation and sight loss visit our Health and Wellbeing page.